Does Prolonged Sitting Cause Back Problems

 Our muscles and joints may stiffen and tighten as we sit for an extended period.
 Stretching helps release the joints and lengthen the muscles, allowing the body to perform more effectively.
 Exercising the muscles and joints by stretching also helps to prevent back issues.
 Pulling muscles or slipping discs in the back are less frequent if the back muscles and spine are better prepared to support the body during any physical activity.

 Prolonged sitting all through the day doesn’t improve any muscles; somewhat, it weakens the back muscles, impeding their ability to support the spine.
 Feeble back muscles cause bad posture.
 Bad posture may also lead to misalignment in the spine and cause discs to deteriorate or fall out of position.
 As a result, nerves are inflamed or compressed, causing discomfort.

 Your long-term wellbeing is worth a few moments and a few simple behavioral modifications.
 Reach out to Arizona’s Family Chiropractic today to enhance your mobility, stop neurodegeneration, arthritis, and many other ailments, and raise your vitality.
-Our Gilbert chiropractor, Dr. Brice Neff DC, is ready to assist you in overcoming today’s lifestyle health concerns.

 LET US CALL YOU

 No. Lying down has the same adverse effects as sitting.
 There is, however, one exception: sleep.
 Our bodies require around eight hours of prone time to perform various physiological healing processes.

 Minimal risk represents less than 4 hours of sitting each day.
 A moderate risk suggests that you will be sitting for 4 to 8 hours each day.
 Greater risk means sitting for 8 to 11 hours each day.
 Significantly high risk means that you have sat for more than 11 hours every day.